-Continuity Nod: When Brian is about to quit boot camp, Stewie chides him for never following through on anything, like quitting school and not finishing his novel, both of which were covered in episodes from season 4.
+- Continuity Nod: When Brian's about to quit boot camp, Stewie chides him for never following through on anything, like dropping out of college and not finishing his novel, both of which were covered in episodes from season 4.

 Robert: (to Amy) I bet you Debra really gave it to Ray today.
 I bet you she made a sandwich that wasn't very good, but he ate it anyway.
 And then she got mad at him 'cause he gave her a funny look. (downbeat) I miss Ray.
 Ohhhhh...